Social story for recess and ways to help kids play

 6. Identify a safe place

-If, after all of this work, Joey still is sifting wood chips through his fingers or Sally is spinning the swing in circles, at least you know that is their CHOICE and not because he/she has no idea what to do at recess.
+If, after all of this work, Joey still is sifting wood chips through his fingers or Sally is spinning the swing in circles, at least you know that is their CHOICE and not because they have no idea what to do at recess.

 Grab my complete social story unit for recess.